 No one likes feeling like they’re cattle, and after a year short on real-world experiences, online shoppers are primed to respond positively to great, tailor made online experiences.

-The year 2021 should be the year you really take personalization seriously, and provide tailored user experiences for each of your customers.
+This year should be the year you really take personalization seriously, and provide tailored user experiences for each of your customers.

 Start by filtering them by demographics, then dive deeper into user behavior and preferences to uncover what visitors are most interested in.

 As a small business, chances are you can’t compete on ad spend if you’re in a crowded market and up against well-funded competition.